-To maintain a safe and clean environment, no eating, drinking or smoking will be permitted in any classroom, laboratory or auditorium.
-Student violators will be referred to the Assistant Dean of Student Services and Admissions for disciplinary action.
+To maintain a safe and clean environment, no eating or drinking will be permitted in any classroom, laboratory or auditorium.
+Students are permitted to have a cup or bottle with a lid in some classrooms.
+Student violators will be referred to the Dean of Students for disciplinary action.